 Analysis and Test Results

 This review does not directly address the different grip styles (palm, claw, etc.) because there is simply too much variation in mouse size/shape, hand size, and personal preference.
-In general smaller hands will have an easier time palm gripping almost any mouse.
+In general, smaller hands will have an easier time palm gripping almost any mouse.
 Large hands are going to have a difficult time palm gripping smaller mice and an easier time claw or fingertip gripping them.

 The Logitech G203 Prodigy and the Logitech G Pro offer a good balance between speed and control.
-Where as the BenQ Zowie S2, Corsair Scimitar RGB Elite, Logitech G502 HERO is where you want to look for a mouse with more control than speed.
-It's important to remember that mouse feet (skates) have a break in period and will perform differently on different mouse pads over time.
+Whereas the BenQ Zowie S2, Corsair Scimitar RGB Elite, Logitech G502 HERO is where you want to look for a mouse with more control than speed.
+It's important to remember that mouse feet (skates) have a break-in period and will perform differently on different mouse pads over time.

 We broke up our analysis of the scrolling wheels of the mouses into three parts: scrolling, clicking, and sound.
 Few models excelled in all three submetrics.
 However, the Razer Basilisk V2 topped the charts across the board.
-This mouse has a silky smooth action scrolling up and down, clicking and selecting with the roller is effortless, and these two actions produce almost no noise whatsoever.
+This mouse has a silky smooth action scrolling up and down, clicking and selecting with the roller is effortless, and these two actions produce almost no noise at all.

 While the Razer Basilisk V2 did well in all three assessments, other models are worth mentioning as they did well in one submetric or another.
 Specifically, we found the Logitech G502 HERO showed scrolling quality akin to the Basilisk.
-Similarly, the Logitech G203 Prodigy click function was effective to the point of going unnoticed — it simply did what it was supposed to without any deliberate effort from the user.
+Similarly, the Logitech G203 Prodigy's click function was effective to the point of going unnoticed — it simply did what it was supposed to without any deliberate effort from the user.
 Finally, the Logitech G Pro upstaged the Basilisk with all but silent action.

 — Nick Miley and Austin Palmer